 We offer free advice, as well as a range of services including computer hardware repairs, hardware and software diagnostics, malware and junk file removal, and software optimisations, with the aim of making those services accessible to members of the local community who otherwise could not afford those services from conventional computer repair shops.
 The services are available on a “pay-as-you-feel” basis, where members of the local community can choose to leave a donation after their computers are repaired and/or are happy with the advice we offer.
 These donations help to enable the community clinics workshop to continue running.

-The community clinics workshop at Abbeyfield Park House is easily accessible by public transport, with the 1, 1a, 3, 3a, 20, 75, 76, 83, 83a and 88 buses serving stops near Abbeyfield Park on Barnsley Road, and the 97 and 98 buses serving stops on Scott Road, just off Barnsley Road.
+There are numerous bus services that run along Barnsley Road, one of the main roads linking the City Centre and the north of Sheffield; thus, our community repairs workshop at Abbeyfield Park House is easy to access by public transport.
 For volunteers and other individuals from other towns and cities who wish to join us here at BitFIXit, we recommend checking bus and train times on the National Rail and Travel South Yorkshire websites before travelling to ensure that you are able to make the journey to us and back home.